Meeker, Colorado

 Meeker is a statutory town in and the county seat of Rio Blanco County, Colorado, United States, that is the most populous municipality in the county.
 The town population was 2,374 at the 2020 United States census.

 Description

 The town is largely a ranching community, located in the wide fertile valley of the White River in northwestern Colorado.
-Relatively isolated from other communities, it sits near the intersection of State Highway 13 and State Highway 64, on the north side of the White River and at the base of a long ridge, known locally as China Wall.
+Relatively isolated from other communities, it sits near the intersection of State Highway 13 and State Highway 64, on the north side of the White River and at the base of a long ridge.
 The Bureau of Land Management has a regional office in the town.
 Meeker is the home of the annual Meeker Classic Sheepdog trials.